-- A. All inspections which expose existing conditions not meeting District IT standards as described must be reported to the District IT prior to installation.
+- A. All inspections which expose existing conditions not meeting District IT standards as described above must be reported to the District IT prior to installation.
 District IT may require additional work to bring existing site conditions up to Standard.
-Areas to explore shall include, but not be limited, to the following items: - 1.
-Minimum size of the IDF is to be 8' x 9'. - 2.
-Minimum size of the MDF is to be 10' x 13' and shall not be co-located with electrical equipment due to EMI-mechanical noise transmitted from the electrical equipment. - 3.
-IDF should have a hard ceiling for security purposes. - 4.
-Room must be well lit.
-Lighting fixtures shall be coordinated with any horizontal cable tray or other ceiling mounted equipment. - No equipment other than that related to the voice/data network should be located in the IDF's/MDF's.
-This includes but not limited to FACP, lighting control equipment, electrical panels, EMS, etc. - 6.
-It is recommended to recess any existing or new fire sprinklers in the IDF to prevent accidental damage and associated risks. - 7.
-In the IDF room, a minimum of two (2) 30amp dedicated electrical outlets with L5-R30 receptacles to be installed @ top of rack height inside cabinet. - 8.
-Duplex convenience outlets shall be installed throughout the IDF and connected to a dedicated circuit breaker.
+Areas to explore shall include, but not be limited, to the following items. - B. It is recommended to recess any existing or new fire sprinklers in the IDF to prevent accidental damage and associated risks. - C. In the IDF room, a minimum of two (2) 30amp dedicated electrical outlets with L5-R30 receptacles to be installed @ top of rack height inside cabinet. - D. Duplex convenience outlets shall be installed throughout the IDF and connected to a dedicated circuit breaker.
 Each dedicated electrical circuit shall be 20-amp, 110V, 60 HZ type.
-All outlets shall be labeled with panel and circuit information and shall be spaced every 6' at 18" AFF. - 9.
-All existing racks, cable tray and metal structures shall be appropriately anchored and bonded to telecom ground and in sufficient size, quantity and configuration according to District IT Standards. - 10.
-During installation, any penetration of fire wall shall be sealed with approved firestop material by the end of each working day; that is, fire walls shall not be left with a vulnerable point overnight. - 11.
-Some form of standalone air conditioning must be provided to adequately cool the space when fully equipped.
-Cooling capacity shall be calculated taking into account all equipment planned for the room.
-Rooms should not be on building Air system. - 12.
-There should be 3' of clear space on all 4 sides of the 2' x 3.25' cabinet.
-If necessary for placement of an additional cabinet or future placement of an
+All outlets shall be labeled with panel and circuit information and shall be spaced every 6' at 18" AFF. - E. All existing racks, cable tray, and metal structures shall be appropriately anchored and bonded to telecom ground and in sufficient size, quantity and configuration according to District IT's standards as described above. - F. During installation, any penetration of fire wall shall be sealed with approved firestop material by the end of each working day; that is, fire walls shall not be left with a vulnerable point overnight. - 3.6 TESTING - A. COPPER TESTING - 1.
+Test all equipment and each outlet, horizontal cable, termination block, patch cords, etc. to verify compliance with requirements.
+Testing shall consist of attenuation and NEXT across all splices and devices installed in the field and shall meet latest requirements of EIA/TIA.
+Re-terminate any cable or connection found to be defective. - 2.
+Tester is to be a Level IIIe device or better, and configured with the specific cable installed, and the Permanent Link test will be performed according to the Category's standard methodology.
+All parameters must exhibit a PASS test result prior to project completion.
+PASS, FAIL or FAIL test results will not be accepted. - 3.
+Only a permanent link test for Category 6A will be required.
+If situations demand a "hybrid", "Mixed" or a standard "Channel" design, approval must be obtained for those specific circumstances prior to testing.